SHI-Labs/Versatile-Diffusion/README.md

 The WebUI contains these following new features:

 - Improved and enhanced Image-Variation
-- New Triple-Context Image Blender (support 2 masked images + text)
+- New Triple-Context Image Blender (support 2 images with optional masks + text)
-- New Multi-Context Image Blender (support up to 4 masked images + text)
+- New Multi-Context Image Blender (support up to 4 images  with optional masks + text)

 The following old features have been temporary disables: